Cinnamon Roasted Butternut Squash

 3. Roast the butternut squash in a single layer.
 If the baking sheet is too crowded the squash will steam rather than roast and get soggy.
 Flip halfway through cooking so that all of the edges crisp up and caramelize.

 4. Line your baking sheet with parchment.
-Because we toss the squash in maple syrup, it’s best to line your baking sheet so that the clean up is much easier.
-If you don’t line it, remove the squash form the sheet as soon as it’s cooked so that the honey doesn’t have chance to cool and stick to the pan.
+Because we toss the squash in maple syrup, it’s best to line your baking sheet so that the cleanup is much easier.
+If you don’t like it, remove the squash from the sheet as soon as it’s cooked so that the honey doesn’t have a chance to cool and stick to the pan.

 Frequently asked questions